Apply for a Permit to Practice

-Any company that engages in the practice of engineering or geoscience in Alberta as part of its business must have a Permit to Practice with APEGA and must be registered in the province under the Alberta Business Corporations Act.
+Any company that engages in the practice of engineering or geoscience in Alberta as part of its business must have an APEGA Permit to Practice and must be registered in the province under the Alberta Business Corporations Act.

 Contact Service Alberta for more information regarding the registration of out-of-province corporations:

-Any subsidiary of a company or joint-venture group that has a Permit to Practice must also have one if it:
+Any subsidiary of a company or joint-venture group that has a Permit to Practice must also have a certificate of registration if it: